 Hello.
-You may have reached this page because a patient/client of yours is considering, or has begun, recovery coaching with me for their food/body difficulties.
+You may have reached this page because a patient/client of yours is considering, or has begun, recovery coaching with me for their eating/body difficulties.

 If so, please be assured that my coaching service is not envisaged as a replacement to the support you provide, and that I’m keen to work with you to achieve the best possible outcome for your patient/client.

 I hope that the Q&A I put together here may answer many of your questions about what I offer.
 A little more information on my credentials may be helpful, though.

 As I explain in the FAQs, my Psychology Today blog A Hunger Artist has been the main motivation to me in setting up this coaching service.
-Readers contact me on a daily basis asking for advice with the practicalities of their recovery — and indeed for advice on how to take the plunge and commit to recovery at all.
+Readers contact me on a near-daily basis asking for advice with the practicalities of their recovery—and indeed for advice on how to take the plunge and commit to recovery at all.
 Coaching is a way to provide the help they’re looking for in a much more in-depth and sustained manner than email or web comments alone permit.

 If you’re interested to see a sample of the kinds of interactions I have with blog readers, you could take a look at my post ‘Recovering from anorexia: How and why not to stop halfway’.
 This post has elicited more comments than any other (scroll to the bottom to see the discussion).
-I had no idea when I wrote the post just how powerfully it would touch a nerve.
+I had no idea when I wrote the post back in 2014 just how powerfully it would touch a nerve.
 Making initial progress in recovery but then getting stuck somewhere beyond the clinical danger zone but far short of true freedom from disordered thoughts, feelings, and behaviours is clearly a common experience, and it is one of the primary situations my coaching is designed to address.
 As such, coaching complements rather than replacing the more intensive support many people may have accessed earlier on in recovery.